What Does The Real Bees Knees Mean?

 When she flies back to the hive, she slows down to 12 miles per hour, because she’s packing her own body weight in pollen, nectar, and resin.

-To be honest – 12 mph is usually our start speed!..
-Am I right?
+To be honest – 12 mph is usually my start speed…

 Would you watch bees like watching an aquarium?… Yes, I think I would.